Estabrook Woods

 The Estabrook Woods is a wild tract of more than 1700 acre of woodland, hills, ledge, and swamp straddling Concord and Carlisle Massachusetts, two miles (3 km) north of the center of Town of Concord.
 It is the largest contiguous and undeveloped woodland within thirty miles of Boston.
 However, the woods have a history of human disturbance dating back to the Algonquian Native Americans who used controlled burning to clear tracts of land.
 Later, colonists cleared much of Estabrook for agriculture and pastures, although vegetation has since rejuvenated.
 The Woods are named for the Thomas Estabrook family, prominent in the area since colonial times.

 Henry David Thoreau is intimately associated with this area, which he called "Easterbrooks Country".
 In his Oct.
 20, 1857 journal entry, one of several on the woodland, he writes: “What a wild and rich domain that Easterbrooks Country!
 Not a cultivated, hardly a cultivatable field in it, and yet it delights all natural persons.”

 During the early 20th century, a small number of Concord families began to acquire the land in Estabrook Woods.
 In 1932, they successfully petitioned the town to close and discontinue the old logging trail known as Old Estabrook Road, ensuring it would be protected from residential development.
 Around 1965, these families, along with Harvard and Middlesex School, began working together to create a nature preserve, establishing Harvard's Concord Field Station and placing major restrictions on development of many remaining private lands.
 In 1996, Concord and Carlisle worked together on the "Campaign for Estabrook Woods" which placed an additional 400 acres into conservation.

 The Woods are located just north of the historic North Bridge, site of the famous 1775 battle of the American Revolutionary War.
-Since the 1970s, the Woods have been used used each April 19th as a route to reenact the march of the northern Minute Men to the North Bridge.
+Since the 1970s, the Woods have been used each April 19 as a route to reenact the march of the northern Minute Men to the North Bridge.
 However, the actual route was via Lowell Rd located just west of the Woods.

 Estabrook Woods has significant ecological significance to the area.